mhulse/mah_apstylee/README.md

 > Acceptable in all references to a calendar year in the period before Christ.
 >
 > Because the full phrase would be in the year 43 before Christ, the abbreviation B.C. is placed after the figure for the year: 43 B.C.
 >
 > Abbreviate the Canadian province, British Columbia, as B.C. when included with a city in stories or datelines; other provinces are spelled out.
 >
 > *See A.D.*

+__CENTURY:__

+> Lowercase, spelling out numbers less than 10: the first century, the 20th century.
+>
+> For proper names, follow the organization’s practice: 20th Century Fox, Twentieth Century Fund, Twentieth Century Limited.

+__HISTORICAL PERIODS AND EVENTS:__

+> Capitalize the names of widely recognized epochs in anthropology, archaeology, geology and history: the Bronze Age, the Dark Ages, the Middle Ages, the Pliocene Epoch.
+>
+> Capitalize also widely recognized popular names for the periods and events: the Atomic Age, the Boston Tea Party, the Civil War, the Exodus (of the Israelites from Egypt), the Great Depression, Prohibition.
+>
+> Lowercase century: the 18th century.
+>
+> Capitalize only the proper nouns or adjectives in general descriptions of a period: ancient Greece, classical Rome, the Victorian era, the fall of Rome.
+>
+> For additional guidance, see separate entries in this book for many epochs, events and historical periods.
+If this book has no entry, follow the capitalization in Webster’s New World Dictionary, using lowercase if the dictionary lists it as an acceptable form for the sense in which the word is used.

 __TIMES:__